Flights from Indonesia

 Where to start your First Class flight journey?

-The leading departure airports in Indonesia are Jakarta (CGK), Denpasar (DPS) and Medan (KNO), while popular First Class destinations include Singapore (SIN), Dubai (DXB), Tokyo (NRT), Jeddah (JED) and Seoul (ICN).
+The leading departure airports in Indonesia are Jakarta (CGK) and Denpasar (DPS), while popular First Class destinations include Singapore (SIN), Sydney (SYD), Dubai (DXB), Tokyo (NRT) and Seoul (ICN).

 Explore the full list of First Class options below.